Siglyane/Siglyane/README.md

 - I'm 26 years old, from RS/Brasil
-- I'm currently studying Java and working on personal projects to update my repository soon.
+- I'm currently studying Java by myself.
+- Studying Javascript and NODE.JS at reprograma.
 - Fun fact: Really into indie games and RPG.
 - I'm in the middle of adventure, i'm changing my carrer path.